 Please note that these options will involve students missing classes in other subjects.
-If a student chooses an external VET course a study lesson will be assigned to them which is to be used to catch up on missed work.
+If a student chooses an external VET course a study lesson will be assigned to them, which is to be used to catch up on missed work.

 St Monica's College also supports students who wish to pursue a School Based Apprenticeship or Traineeship (SAT).
-This pathway also impacts upon a student's timetable as they will generally miss a full day of school a week.
+This pathway also impacts upon a student's timetable, as they will generally miss a full day of school a week.

-If considering a VET pathway, a meeting with the St Monica's College Middle Leader in change of Vocational Education & Training is essential.
+If considering a VET pathway, a meeting with the St Monica's College Vocation Education and Training Coordinator is essential.